brodaclop/metatholm/src/lib/lore/skill/camouflage_en.md

 `SkillTraining`

-The **Camouflage** skill determines how well a character can hide themselves, or anyone/anything else from prying eyes.
+The **Camouflage** skill determines how well a character can make themselves, or anyone/anything else look like something else.